All the King's Men (1949 film): Filming locations

+Editing

-Paul Tatara, a film reviewer for CNN, describes the film as "one of those pictures that was saved in the editing".
-Al Clark did the original cut but had trouble putting all the footage that Robert Rossen had shot into a coherent narrative.
-Robert Parrish was brought on board by Rossen and Columbia Studios head Harry Cohn to see what he could do.
-Since Rossen had a hard time cutting anything he shot, after several weeks of tinkering and cutting the movie was still over 250 minutes long.
-Cohn was prepared to release it in this version after one more preview, but this threw Rossen into a panic, so Rossen came up with a novel solution.
-Rossen told Parrish to "[s]elect what you consider to be the center of each scene, put the film in the synch machine and wind down a hundred feet [around 50 seconds] before and a hundred feet after, and chop it off, regardless of what's going on.
+Paul Tatara, writing for TCM, describes the film as "one of those pictures that was saved in the editing".
+Al Clark, the original editor, had difficulty making a coherent version in the original cut, because so much footage was shot.
+Rossen and Columbia Studios head Harry Cohn hired Robert Parrish to make changes.
+However, Parrish's efforts proved unsuccessful as Rossen stayed heavily involved and the film was still over 250 minutes long following several weeks.
+Cohn almost released this cut before Rossen told Parrish, "Select what you consider to be the center of each scene, put the film in the synch machine and wind down a hundred feet before and a hundred feet after, and chop it off, regardless of what's going on.
 Cut through dialogue, music, anything.
-Then, when you're finished, we'll run the picture and see what we've got".
-When Parrish was done with what Rossen had suggested, they were left with a 109-minute movie that was more compelling to watch.
-After All the King's Men won its Academy Award for Best Picture, Harry Cohn repeatedly gave Parrish credit for saving the film, even though Parrish only did what Rossen told him to do.
-The editing gambit gives the film a memorably jagged urgency that is unique for a studio-era film.
-Although Clark is credited as the "Film Editor" (with Parrish being credited as "Editorial Advisor"), both Clark and Parrish received a nomination for an Academy Award for Best Film Editing.
+Then, when you're finished, we'll run the picture and see what we've got."

+After All the King's Men won its Academy Award for Best Picture, Harry Cohn repeatedly gave Parrish credit for saving the film.
+Although Clark is credited as the film's editor (with Parrish being credited as editorial advisor), both Clark and Parrish received a nomination for an Academy Award for Best Film Editing.